analyticascent/confounder/README.md

  **10.** *Autosummarize results as automated meta-analysis*

+ &nbsp;

  Steps #1-5 are predominantly a *human* workload, while #6-10 in theory can be done through *classifiers* as part of a *supervised machine learning* program.
 The training data could be studies from an existing meta-analysis (which may already have done the first five steps to a degree).
 This could then be used to train various classifiers to take in any *new* studies and see whether they meet the methodological criteria stressed above.

 #### Bear in mind that there is no such thing as a program that can do all ten steps by hand (let alone act as "factchecking" software).
-One analogy used by Hilary Mason (former data scientist at Bitly) is that machine learning programs can tell you whether A or B is correct, but not what those two should be in the first place.
+One analogy used by [Hilary Mason (former chief data scientist at Bitly)](http://www.pcmaconvene.org/features/the-mindset-you-need-to-develop-according-to-data-expert-hilary-mason/) is that machine learning programs can tell you whether A or B is correct, but not what those two should be in the first place (using an A/B test as an example).
 Software will forever be limited in answering second-order questions.